 How to cover the costs?

-If you want to apply for a DAAD scholarship along with your application for the course you have to do that one and a half years before the course begins at the university ().
-Application forms can be downloaded .
+If you want to apply for a DAAD scholarship along with your application for the course you have to do that one and a half years before the course begins at the university (deadlines).
+Application forms can be downloaded here.

 DAAD scholarship holders in our programme are expected to finance the flight to Germany and the first month of their stay in Germany from their own funds.
 The German language course during the first month of your stay in Germany is compulsory for DAAD scholarship holders.

-Depending on availability of funds DAAD scholarship holders will get some of the cost of the International Class and of the excursions reimbursed, hence their individual contribution amounts to approximately 300-400 Euro.
+Depending on availability of funds DAAD scholarship holders will get some of the cost of the International Class and of the excursions reimbursed, hence their individual contribution amounts to approximately 300,00 - 400,00 EUR.

 There are a number of scholarship organizations who occasionally award scholarships for our programme.
-You find addresses of other scholarship organisations.
+You find addresses of other scholarship organisations here.

 When you apply for a student visa at the German Embassy in your country you will have to prove that you have sufficient funds to live in Germany.
 Please contact the German Embassy soon after you have received the admission to the programme.
-An official statement of financial coverage of 15,435 Euros (10.000,- € for the first year) is required.
-We strongly recommend to apply for a visa with a formal obligation to get a resident permit for the whole duration of your stay.
-You can get the formal obligation at the embassy in your country.
+An official statement of financial coverage of 20.664,- Euros (10.000,- € for the first year) is required.

 Please be aware that in a small town like Flensburg it is difficult for students to find jobs to finance their studies.
 Therefore you should not rely on this option.